riqui0130/fleamarket_sample_79a/README.md

 |price|integer|null: false|
 ### Association
 - has_many: favorites
-- has_many: brands, through: items_brands
+- belongs_to: brand
-- has_many: categories, through: items_categories
+- belongs_to: category
 - has_many: pictures
-- belongs_to: users
+- belongs_to: user
 - has_many: comments

 ## categories テーブル